Upper seminar "Theoretical computer science

 While finite automata have minimal DFAs as a simple and natural normal form, deterministic omega-automata do not currently have anything similar.
 One reason for this is that a normal form for omega-regular languages has to speak about more than acceptance - for example, to have a normal form for a parity language, it should relate every infinite word to some natural color for this language.
 This raises the question of whether or not a concept such as a natural color of an infinite word (for a given language) exists.
 We show how the natural color of a word can be defined purely based on an omega-regular language, and show how this natural color can be traced back from any deterministic parity automaton after two cheap and simple automaton transformations.
 Afterwards, we show how this natural color provides a canonical representation for every ?-regular language.

-Dienstag, 5.4.2022: Lars-Eric Marquardt
+Tuesday, 5.4.2022: Lars-Eric Marquardt

-Donnerstag, 3.3.2022: Martin Lange
+Thursday, 3.3.2022: Martin Lange

 A Proof System for Statements about Influence in Biological Experiments

-In biological school experiments, pupils are often require to form hypotheses about the influence relation between variables occurring in these experiments.
+In biological school experiments, pupils are often required to form hypotheses about the influence relation between variables occurring in these experiments.
 In the context of our efforts to digitise such experiments, we have created a modelling framework for such experiments and hypotheses where influence is characterised by the existence of partial functions on real numbers.
 I will present a simple proof system for correctness of hypothesis statements in such experiments.
 Soundness of this systems seems to be established, but completeness and decidability of proof search are currently open.
 I will sketch some ideas on how to establish these as well.
 This is joint work with Shahla Rasulzade.

-Donnerstag, 17.2.2022: Marco Sälzer
+Thursday, 17.2.2022: Marco Sälzer

 Reachability is NP-Complete Even for the Simplest Neural Networks